About The Roxy Collective

 The Roxy Collective was formed in 2021 when a local group concerned with the future of the community asset building, The Roxy, located on Brogden Street, in the festival town of Ulverston, Cumbria, realised that the future of the building and the businesses within, were at risk of being lost through potential sales to developers.

 The Roxy building originally opened in 1937, in the fantastic era of art deco and drew in sell-out crowds to this amazing cinema venue.
-Over the years the building has been transformed within, still housing the cinema, but also a bingo hall, nightclub and now consists of The Roxy Cinema, Laurel and Hardy Museum, U-GYM and 808010 Productions.
+Over the years the building has been transformed within, still housing the cinema, but also a bingo hall, nightclub and now consists of The Roxy Cinema, Laurel and Hardy Museum, U-GYM and Redrock Productions.
 You can read a full History of The Roxy here.

-With such an integral building to the community of Ulverston being under threat of closure and redeveloped into the unknown, The Roxy Collective formed as a CIC (a not for profit Community Interest Company), to investigate ways that the group could raise funds to purchase The Roxy building, maintaining the building for the community, and ensuring the businesses within could remain open.
+With such an integral building to the community of Ulverston being under threat of closure and redeveloped into the unknown, The Roxy Collective formed to investigate ways that the group could raise funds to purchase The Roxy building, maintaining the building for the community, and ensuring the businesses within could remain open.

 As a community asset building, The Roxy Collective’s focus is to continue to make The Roxy a place for everyone and are very excited to work and share plans with the Ulverston and surrounding areas community.